kristen1028/IcyRoads/README.md

 ### Driver Confidence and Comfort:
 Knowing that their vehicle is equipped to alert them about icy conditions can reduce driver anxiety during winter months, potentially leading to a more pleasant and less stressful driving experience.

+# What is AlexNet?
+AlexNet is a pioneering deep learning architecture that significantly advanced the field of computer vision.
+Key aspects include:

+### Five Convolutional Layers:
+These layers extract features from images, starting with a large filter in the first layer and progressively smaller ones in subsequent layers.

+### ReLU Activation Function:
+AlexNet popularized the use of ReLU (Rectified Linear Unit) for non-linear processing, enhancing training speed and performance compared to traditional sigmoid functions.

+### Max Pooling:
+Applied after certain convolutional layers to reduce dimensionality and computational load, enhancing feature detection.

+### Overlapping Pooling:
+This method, introduced by AlexNet, reduces overfitting compared to non-overlapping pooling.

+### Fully Connected Layers:
+Three fully connected layers follow the convolutional layers, with the last one leading to a 1000-way softmax classification output.

+### Dropout:
+Implemented to reduce overfitting, dropout layers are included before the first and second fully connected layers.

+### Input Size:
+It accepts 224x224 RGB images as input.